-The Company is principally engaged as a Ford and Volvo main dealer in the selling of motor vehicles, lubricants, motor parts and accessories and automobile engineering.
-The Company also operates a Renault parts and servicing franchise from its dealerships in Haywards Heath.
+The Company is principally engaged as Ford main dealers in the selling of motor vehicles, lubricants, motor parts and accessories and automobile engineering from its dealerships in Haywards Heath, Worthing and Brighton.
+The Company also operates a Renault parts and servicing franchise from the Haywards Heath location.